Death Dictionary

 Cause Definition

-Abortive aborted pregnancy; see also miscarriage and still-born
+Abortive an aborted pregnancy; see also miscarriage and still-born

-Aged death by natural causes of old age
+Aged death by natural causes during old age

 Apoplexy rupture of an internal organ, especially the brain